emanuilov/web-project-template/README.md

 * Pre-commit hook - adds the staged files in the place of the current ones
    * Linting - lints all staged files
    * Testing - runs all tests(staged or not)
+ * SFTP synchronisation on build via rsync(An additional setup may be required for Windows, see below)

 # Prerequisites